-Dual-band Antennas in Your PCB
+Dual-band Antennas in Your Printed Circuit Board

 A dual-band antenna is an antenna that can send and receive in two different frequency bands.
-These antennas can operate on these different frequencies individually or simultaneously, depending on the capabilities of the individual antenna.
+These antennas can operate on these different frequencies individually or simultaneously, depending on the capabilities of the individual embedded antenna.
 Standard omnidirectional antenna designs, like a monopole, dipole, or slot antenna, can be modified to show dual-band emission.

 PCB with a dipole antenna module